PixelStoriesEngine/pixel-stories-docs/src/content/blog/better-dialog-screen-customization.md

 # Better Dialog Screen Customization

-Our latest update revitalizes the dialog screen with a modern, simplified layout and a more intuitive configuration process.
-Legacy UI elements have been replaced with cleaner, straightforward options, ensuring a better customization experience.
-We've also added a sensible default setup for new users and expanded our font library with a variety of web safe fonts supported by all major browsers.
+Our latest update revitalizes the dialog screen with a simplified configuration.
+The previous confusing configuration have been replaced with more straightforward customization.
+We've also added an out of the box default setup for new users and expanded our font library with a variety of web safe fonts supported by all major browsers!

 ### Changelog